MartinThoma/MartinThoma.github.io/_posts/2011-12-28-wandering-through-the-depths-of-find.md

 title: Wandering through the depths of find
 author: Martin Thoma
 date: 2011-12-28 16:01:18.000000000 +01:00
-categories:
-- Code
+category: Code
-tags:
+tags: Linux, Command Line, Bash
-- Linux
-- Command Line
-- Bash
 featured_image: 2011/09/Tux.png
 ---
 find is a very mighty tool.
 It allows you to apply a very detailed search syntax.
 Every Linux user should know how to use it.